-Years ago our family took a trip.
-Four of us left for Toronto.
-Three of us returned.
-My son Nicholas’ (age 2 at the time) favourite stuffy – Tbear – unexpectedly found a new home after he was accidentally left behind in the twisted bedding of our hotel room.
+Years ago, our family took a trip.
+Four of us left for Toronto; three of us returned.
+My son Nicholas’ (who was 2 at the time) favourite stuffy, TBear, unexpectedly found a new home after he was accidentally left behind in the twisted bedding of our hotel room.

 So began Nicholas’ relationship with loss.
 He was devastated.
-Flowing tears accompanied desperate pleas to reroute the aircraft and return to the Radisson to rescue his sure-to-be-terrified best little buddy.
-But after the initial heartbreak and through some tearful conversations, Nicholas slowly came to understand things differently.
-Over time, Nick embraced a story that he created for himself to help cope with the loss.
+Flowing tears accompanied desperate pleas to reroute our aircraft and return to the Radisson to rescue his sure-to-be-terrified best little buddy.
+But after the initial heartbreak and some tearful conversations, Nicholas slowly came to understand things differently.
+Over time, he created and embraced a story to help cope with the loss.

 1. Talk about it.

-Conversations about death, loss and grief are right up there with those awkward rites of passage for all parents like the “sex and drugs talk”.
+Conversations about death, loss, and grief are right up there with those awkward rites of passage for all parents like the “sex talk.”
 But how many of us have the “grief and loss” talk with our kids?
 Aren’t these issues just as inevitable as sex?

 Don’t leave these conversations up to the children.
-Model and initiate.
-Share appropriately about your own losses, both big and small.
+Model and initiate by sharing appropriately about your own losses, both big and small.
 Share how they make you feel and how you want to approach the loss and grief.
 Keep these conversations brief but descriptive.
 Demonstrate that grief is normal.
 As we share our experiences, it teaches our children how to connect.
-A big part of working through loss is about building connections and reconnections.
+A big part of working through loss is building connections and reconnections.

 2. Explore opportunities for identification and expression of emotions.

-Note: A child’s expression of grief may range from appearing indifferent, to laughter (which could be apprehension or nervousness related), to anger, to sadness, then switch to joy, happiness and play – all within a short time period.
+Note: A child’s expression of grief may range from appearing indifferent to laughter (which could be apprehension or related to nervousness), anger, sadness, joy, happiness and/or play – all within a short time period.
 This is normal.
-Realizing this and helping others to normalize this as well can help balance support for the child.
+Realizing this and helping others to also normalize it can help balance support for the child.